Course Syllabus

 Ivey, A. E., Ivey, M. B., & Zalaquett, C. P., Intentional Interviewing & Counseling: Facilitating Client Development in a Multicultural Society (10th ed.).

-- Regular session opt-out deadline is September 9, 2025
+- Regular session opt out deadline is February 3, 2026

 What Does Blended Learning Mean?

-Technology Requirements: As a student in a blended course, you are expected to have reliable internet access almost every day.
-Please reach out to your academic advisor or student success network if you need hardware or Internet access.
-If you have computing problems, it is your responsibility to address these through the ITS Helpdesk (helpdesk@umsl.edu) or to use campus computing labs.
-Problems with your computer or other technological issues are not an excuse for delays in meeting expectations and missed deadlines for the course.
+Technology Requirements: As a student in a blended course, you are expected to have reliable internet access almost daily.
+Please contact your academic advisor or student success network if you need hardware or Internet access.
+If you have computing problems, you must address them through the ITS Helpdesk (helpdesk@umsl.edu) or use campus computing labs.
+Problems with your computer or other technological issues are not an excuse for delays in meeting expectations or for missed course deadlines.
 If you have a problem, get help in solving it immediately.
 At a minimum, you will need the following software/hardware to participate in this course:

-- Updated Internet browsers (Google Chrome or Mozilla Firefox)
+- Updated Internet browsers (Google Chrome (required) or Mozilla Firefox)

 - Ability to navigate Canvas (Learning Management System)

-- Minimum Processor Speed of 1 GHz or higher recommended.
+- Minimum Processor Speed of 1 GHz or higher is recommended.

 - Reliable and stable internet connection.